SEELE1306/CSS-Snippets/README.md

 See [Update Checklist](./Update%20Checklist.md) to see which snippets have been fixed/updated.

-> [!WARNING]
-> Due to a huge Discord update, all snippets are completely broken. **You may risk not being able to even open up Vencord/Vesktop.** Please uninstall Vencord/Vesktop for the time being and wait for the snippets to be fixed!

 ## List of available snippets

 | Snippet    | Changes | Image |